pecknigel/open-exchange-connector/README.md

 [Mentoring is available](https://prescriptionfree.academy/) as needed, seven days a week.

+## Getting Started

+See the [program repo](https://github.com/pecknigel/trading-exchange-collaborative-learning) for info on getting started and about this learning program in general.

 ## How to Run the Project

 Clone the repository and install the dependencies.